willza3/OpenCore-Strix-B450i/README.md

 * **Line-in microphones may not appear**

 **Solution:** AppleALC has minimal support for line-in microphones on Ryzen/TR CPUs.
-[VoodooHDA](https://sourceforge.net/projects/voodoohda/) supposedly has better support (at the cost of audio quality) for this but I can't test this myself.
+Buying a USB adapter seems to be the best option at this time.

 **Please report any issues you find [here.](https://github.com/willza3/macOS-strix-B450i/issues)**